Matcha

 Matcha (Note: "Matcha", also called fine powder tea or powdered tea, is the most common spelling, and accords with Hepburn romanization of the hiragana まっちゃ.
 In Kunrei-shiki romanization (ISO 3602) it is "mattya".
 "Maccha" is a nonstandard and uncommon spelling.) (/ˈmætʃə, ˈmɑːtʃə/; 抹茶) is a finely ground powder of green tea specially processed from shade-grown tea leaves.
 Shade growing gives matcha its characteristic bright green color and strong umami flavor.
 Matcha is typically consumed suspended in hot water.

+Matcha originated through cultural exchanges between China and Japan in the premodern period, developing from earlier powdered tea practices in China that were transmitted to Japan by Zen Buddhist monks.
+During the Song dynasty, tea leaves were ground into a fine powder and whisked with hot water.
+This method was introduced to Japan by the monk Eisai around 1191, where it continued to develop even as such practices declined in China.